Homotopical models for metric spaces and completeness: The Karoubian model structure on Cat

-From the canonical model structure on $\Cat$, we know that $\Cof$ is closed under retracts \cite{RezkCat}.
-As with (M1), it likewise follows from the canonical model structure on $\Cat$ that $\cW$ is closed under retracts, by passing any retract diagram to the postcomposition-functors.
-Since fibrations are characterized by a lifting property, they are also closed under retracts.
+The cofibrations in the Karoubian model structure coincide with those in the canonical model structure on $\Cat$, so it follows $\Cof$ is closed under retracts.
+As with Axiom CM2, it follows from the canonical model structure on $\Cat$ that $\cW$ is closed under retracts, by passing a retract diagram to its post-composition functors.
+Since the fibrations are characterized by a lifting property, they are also closed under retracts (\cite[Lemma 11.1.4]{RiehlCatHmptyThry}).